Do you want to find out more about the wrecks that you dive and their history?

 The Wreck Appreciation course will put you in a better place to learn more about wrecks and what to do to protect them, and you’ll appreciate them as havens for marine life.
 You will be able to promote safe, responsible and enjoyable wreck diving in your club.

-Full completion of the course entitles NAS members to claim six contact points towards their NAS Part Three certification – ship technology section.
+Full completion of the course entitles NAS members to claim five credits towards their NAS Certificate or Award.
 See the NAS website for further details.

 Ocean Divers may claim accreditation towards their Sport Diver qualification for use of a distance line (part of SO3) and a delayed surface-marker buoy (part of SO4).